assorrted/tumbdlr/README.md

 # tumbdlr
-A short script that downloads liked media from your tumblr.
+A short script that downloads liked posts from your tumblr.
 Only pictures and videos are downloaded.
 Posts with multiple pictures will result in a folder.

 Create a tumblr application.
 Refer this [guide](https://wpweb.co.in/documents/social-network-integration/tumblr/).